broadinstitute/exome-results-browsers/deployment/README.md

 Set on the container in `gnomad-deployments`, and read by the server when it starts.

 - `DATASET` - pins a deployment to a single dataset, e.g. `BipEx2`.
 Demo deployments use this because they are not served from a per-dataset subdomain.
 Leave it unset in production, where the subdomain determines the dataset.
-The server refuses to start if it names a dataset that is not in the deployment's results data.
+The name is case sensitive, and the server refuses to start if it is not one of the datasets in the deployment's results data.

+- `DATASET_PASSWORDS` - JSON object of dataset name to demo password, e.g. `{"BipEx2":"somepassword"}`, supplied by a kubernetes secret.
+A pinned deployment is always password protected, so the server refuses to start if the object has no entry for its `DATASET`.
+A deployment routing by subdomain is never password protected, and does not need an entry.

 ### Updating/Creating a demo deployment